kcdr/flot-autoMarkings/README.md

 AutoMarkings Plugin for Flot
 =================
-This is a plugin for drawing Markers for min max and average values with [flot](http://code.google.com/p/flot/).
+This is a plugin for drawing markers for minimum/maximum range and average values of series with [flot](http://code.google.com/p/flot/).

 ## Example ##
 ![Example](/resources/autoMarkings_example.png)